zijianhuang/FonlowTesting/README.md

 For the sake of CI, TDD, BDD, unit testing and integration testing, is it a CI server mandatary like TFS, TeamCity, or Bamboo etc.?

 Sometimes it could be handly and costing less to setup CI environment in each dev machine.
-Developers endorsing XP or TDD have been doing so for years before those off-the-shelf CI products were rleased to the market.
+Developers endorsing XP or TDD have been doing so for years before those off-the-shelf CI products were released to the market.

 This project is to deliver some light-weight helper classes for developers to quickly constructing integration tests by individual developers on their own dev PC.
 Even if your team is using a CI server, the helper classes may still help carrying out a lot integration tests before reaching the CI server.